 There’s also the important factor of keeping both sides autonomous.
 Because this selection is done on the Jira side, dependencies between the systems are reduced.
 Whenever tickets need to be escalated towards other projects, that reconfiguration can be done without reconfiguration at the Zendesk side.

 But the real value comes with the two-way sync Exalate provides.
-With a two-way sync, your team can:
+With two-way sync, your team can:

 - Synchronize any field you need in custom Jira configurations